1.5 Mile Run - How Much Time Can I Shave Off in 6 Months?

 The general approach would be to build up your ability to run longer distances with a focus on faster workouts closer to the race.

 That's a one sentence summary of what can be a complex process.
 But it is pretty much what it comes down to.
-Let's get it a bit clearer about this:
+Let's get a bit clearer about this:

 • 1.5 mile run get faster